A theory of learning data statistics in diffusion models, from easy to hard: Theoretical analysis of score denoising

 \end{assumption} \begin{proposition} Under \cref{assumption:mixed cumulant}, consider pSGD \cref{eq:projected_SGD_def} dynamics trained on $\mathscr L$ defined as \cref{eq:sample_wise_loss_def}, with data distributed as a \emph{mixed cumulant model} \cref{eq:MCM}.
 Then: \begin{enumerate} \item with \emph{independent latent variables $\lambda^\mu$, $\nu^\mu$} and learning rate $\eta_d\to 0$ as $d\to \infty$, as long as $n=o_d\left(\min\left(\frac{d}{\eta^2_d},d^3\right)\right)$, we have that $ \lim_{d\to \infty} \sup_{\tau\le n}|w_\tau\cdot v|=0 \ \text{in $L^p$ for every $p\ge 1$.}$ \item with a number of samples $n=\theta_d d$, with $\theta_d=\Omega (\log^2 d)$ and growing at most polynomially in $d$; step size $\eta_d$ chosen so that $ \frac{1}{\theta_d}\ll \eta_d \ll \frac{1}{\sqrt{\theta_d}}$ pSGD reaches \emph{weak recovery} in a time $\tau_u\le n$ i.e. there exists $\iota>0$ independent of $d$ such that for $\tau\ge \tau_u$, with high probability $w_\tau\cdot u\ge \iota$.
 Moreover, in the case of positive correlation of latent variables $\EE[\lambda^\mu \nu^\mu]>0,$ conditioning on having matching sign at initialization: $(v\cdot w_0)(u\cdot w_0)>0$, \emph{weak recovery is achieved also for the cumulant spike $v$ in a time $\tau_v\le n$.} \end{enumerate} \end{proposition}

 The first part of \cref{prop:MCM} is a negative result: the cumulant spike cannot be recovered at linear sample complexity.
 The second part of this statement is instead a positive result: pSGD weakly recovers the covariance spike $u$, and hence learns about the pair-wise statistics, in quasi-linear sample complexity.
 For the cumulant spike $v$ instead, we find that if the latent variables $\lambda^\mu$ and $\nu^\mu$ are uncorrelated, pSGD will need at least $d^{3}$ samples to weakly recover $v$ (as for single spike models, see \cref{prop:single-index-positive}), and hence learn about higher-order correlations.
 This clear separation of timescales for the recovery of $u$ and $v$ rigorously establishes the distributional simplicity bias: the model learns pair-wise statistics (long) before higher-order correlations.
 However, if latent variables have a positive correlation, pSGD will recover the spike $v$ with $\Theta \left(d\text{polylog}(d)\right)$ samples.
 A similar speed-up due to correlated latent variables was found by \citet{bardone_sliding_2024} for supervised classification.
 We provide the proof in \cref{app:MCM}.
 We show an example of a neural network trained on the mixed cumulant model in \cref{fig:loss-traj} c).
 This model exhibits the same sequential learning property as conventionally trained diffusion models on image data, see \cref{fig:loss-traj} a), b).
+Note that our experiments use Adam on richer architectures while our theory analyses online SGD on a single-neuron denoiser.
+The qualitative agreement supports the robustness of the simplicity bias, but an exact quantitative match of timescales is not expected.